Kikobeats/array-future/README.md

 > A collection of Array prototypes prollyfills as proposition for ECMAScript 7.

-> Prollyfill A polyfill for a not yet standardized API.
+> Prollyfill: A polyfill for a not yet standardized API.

 ## Install